October 21, 2005

 This painting is the whole reason I dreamed up TINSQUO.com.
 A culmination of months of studio work, "Goya Moment" is a fulfillment of the vision behind this site.
 It brings the longterm processes at work within the artblog to a momentary resolution.

-For elucidation on TINSQUO processes, see The Creative Narrative: A Process Within Process on the "about" page.
+For elucidation on TINSQUO processes, see Narrative on the "about" page.

 Comments